memgraph/docs/mage/query-modules/python/import-util.md

 ## Abstract

 Module for importing data from different formats.
+Currently, this module supports only the import of JSON file format.

 | Trait               | Value                                                 |
 | ------------------- | ----------------------------------------------------- |